 Using a choice-based learning approach, the Lower School visual arts program introduces children to the world of visual arts through exploration and discovery.
 Using a wide variety of materials - including watercolors, tempera paints, colored pencils, pastels, clay, wire, collage, fabric, and 3D printing pens - students work through the creative process to translate their imaginative ideas and artistic thinking into visual form.

 Problem solving and experimentation play a strong role in the development of foundational skills and concepts.
-Art history is introduced at age-appropriate levels through a visual thinking program that requires students to look at artwork, question it, and interpret it in their own style.
-Whenever possible, the Lower School art curriculum also integrates learning experiences from classroom studies and other special area subjects.
+The Lower School art curriculum also integrates learning experiences from classroom studies and other special area subjects.
+Art history is introduced at age-appropriate levels through a visual thinking program that encourages students to look at artwork, question it, and interpret it in their own ways.

-The Middle School art program seeks to heighten students' awareness and appreciation of the arts as a unique and important form of self-expression.
-This is accomplished through creative exploration, communication, and sharing of verbal and visual ideas, and problem solving in a relaxed, nurturing, and stimulating environment.
-Whether working in traditional or innovative styles, students learn to use design concepts to create effective, strong, and successful art work.
-Course offerings include fine arts, ceramics, digital photography, and manual arts.
+The Middle School program seeks to heighten students' awareness and appreciation of the visual arts as unique and important forms of self-expression.
+This is accomplished through creative exploration, communication, sharing of verbal and visual ideas, and problem solving in a relaxed, nurturing, and stimulating environment.
+Whether working in traditional or innovative styles, students learn to use design concepts to create compelling, engaging, and dynamic artworks.
+Students may choose courses in such areas as drawing, painting, ceramics, digital photography, and manual arts.

 The Upper School visual arts curriculum is designed for flexibility, and it offers students opportunities for both broad and deep artistic exploration.
 Process and product are equally valued, and students are pushed to develop their ideas as much as their technical skills.
 Play, experimentation, transdisciplinary research, and creative risk-taking are strongly encouraged.
 Art historical context is woven into the studio experience in the form of slide presentations and trips to local museums or galleries.